Skip to navigation Skip to content Skip to subnav

 • § 4104.
 Advisor appointees

-(B) two licensed operators who have been practicing tattooing and body piercing for at least the three years immediately preceding appointment and who shall actively be engaged in the practice of tattooing and body piercing in Vermont during incumbency.
+(2) Advisors shall have been practicing tattooing, body piercing, or permanent cosmetics for at least the three years immediately preceding appointment and shall actively be engaged in the practice of tattooing, body piercing, and permanent cosmetics in Vermont during incumbency.

 • § 4105.
 License requirements